-*2017 Update: Due to construction, the course will be modified slightly and will not be USATF certified.
+*2018 Update: Due to construction, the course may be modified slightly and may not be USATF certified.

 Awards will be presented to the top 3 male and female overall and to the following male and female age categories: 12 and under, 13-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80 and over.
 Overall awards will be determined based on GUN TIME.
 Age group awards will be determined by CHIP TIME.